 Who should subscribe: recovering DVR hoarders

-What to watch: Shrill, PEN15, Looking for Alaska, currently running network shows
+What to watch: Shrill, PEN15, Little Fires Everywhere, currently running network shows

-When to cancel: if your must-watch network shows aren’t keeping you coming back
+When to cancel: if must-watch network shows don’t keep you coming back

 Subscribe here: Hulu